- When is International Games Day this year?

 Just fill out the registration form.
 Registration will be open in June 2016.

 - When is the deadline?

-Your library can register all the way up until Friday, November 15, but by then the free donations are likely to be gone or they won't be delivered in time for the event.
-The deadline to register for one of the national video game tournaments is September 30.
-We'll also be updating the map of participating libraries for the final time pre-IGD on Thursday, November 19.
+Your library can register all the way up until Thursday, November 17, but by then the free donations are likely to be gone or they won't be delivered in time for the event.

 - Why should my library register to participate?